 When it comes to weight loss, diet, and exercise are usually thought of as the two key factors that will achieve results.
 However, sleep is an often-neglected lifestyle factor that also plays an important role.

 The recommended sleep duration for adults is seven to nine hours a night, but many people often sleep for less than this.
-Research has shown that sleeping less than the recommended amount is linked to having greater body fat, increased risk of obesity, and can also influence how easily you lose weight on a calorie-controlled diet.
+Research has shown that sleeping less than the recommended amount is linked to having greater body fat, and increased risk of obesity, and can also influence how easily you lose weight on a calorie-controlled diet.

 Typically, the goal for weight loss is usually to decrease body fat while retaining as much muscle mass as possible.
 Not obtaining the correct amount of sleep can determine how much fat is lost as well as how much muscle mass you retain while on a calorie-restricted diet.

 One study found that sleeping 5.5 hours each night over a two-week period while on a calorie-restricted diet resulted in less fat loss when compared to sleeping 8.5 hours each night.
 But it also resulted in a greater loss of fat-free mass (including muscle).

 Another study has shown similar results over an eight-week period when sleep was reduced by only one hour each night for five nights of the week.
 These results showed that even catch-up sleeps at the weekend may not be enough to reverse the negative effects of sleep deprivation while on a calorie-controlled diet.

 Metabolism, appetite, and sleep